Blood Bowl 3: Reception

-Blood Bowl 3 received "mixed or average reviews" according to review aggregator Metacritic, based on 19 reviews for Windows.
+Blood Bowl 3 received "mixed or average reviews" according to review aggregator Metacritic, based on 25 reviews for Windows.
+OpenCritic determined that 31% of critics recommend the game.
 Robin Valentine writing for PC Gamer criticised the microtransactions within the game along with the numerous bugs that were present during the review period just before release.
 The UI was described as 'messy' and 'awkward' and he found the players hard to differentiate.
 He went on to predict the game would have a 'disastrous launch' due to it being 'fundamentally unfinished'.
 Timothy Linward at Wargamer praised the core game and also the graphics as an improvement on its predecessor but found it hard to follow what was happening in the game or differentiate the player models on some teams.
 He also had problems with bugs and the AI of the game in single-player.
 Wargamer also criticised the early access due to the bugs, crashes and server issues at release with Cyanide coming out in a statement to say they were dealing with the problems and blamed the large volume of players overwhelming the servers.
 Wargamer also later conceded that the game they had reviewed was not representative of the one that was released.
 TheGamer praised the variety of cosmetic upgrades, the tournament management options and the core game but had doubts over the microtransaction and live-service direction of the game.

 Jake Tucker in NME said that the game was "Bug-infested and content-light" and that it shouldn't have launched in such a poor condition.
 NME also collected fan reviews which criticised the microtransactions and the poor launch.
 Andrei Dumitrescu for Softpedia gave the game a positive review praising the customisation and tournament options but also pointing out the technical issues the game faced at launch.
 IGN couldn't find any reason to recommend the game over its predecessor describing it as "a sloppy, muddy, buggy rehash of a better game".

-In the week of its release users on Steam had reviewed the game as 'mostly negative' due to the launch issues, monetisation and bugs/crashes.
+In the week of its release users on Steam had reviewed the game as 'mostly negative' due to the launch issues, monetisation, poor AI and bugs/crashes.
 Cyanide apologised for the poor launch and responded to the criticism around its monetisation system by saying they would make it fair, rewarding and optional.

+Jody Macgregor in PC Gamer ranked Blood Bowl 3 21st out of 30 in a list of the best ever Warhammer Fantasy video games, beaten by both its prequels; the 2009 Blood Bowl in 12th and Blood Bowl 2 in 6th.
+He described the issues in the game as "galling because it's still quite fun when it works" but that the lack of basic features mean "it's impossible to keep faith in".